comprobo25/comprobo25.github.io/assignments/computer_vision_project.md

-* One option is to continue to work with the Neato simulator in Gazebo, and use the simulated world for your computer vision project.
-You will probably want to build a more complex world (see instructions for doing that in the how-tos for the <a-no-proxy href="https://olin.instructure.com/courses/143/modules/items/1305"> Neato Simulator </a-no-proxy>.
-While we've mostly been using simple shapes in previous projects, there are a lot of built-in models that you can use to build a world.
+* One option is to continue to work with the Neato.
+In class, you'll see the Neato camera setup and go through a simple demo of how to use the images to control a robot.

-* We've been working with the Neato simulator, but there are many other simulators out there, which you're welcome to use in this project.
-You can find some of them here: <a-no-proxy href="https://olin.instructure.com/courses/143/modules/items/1306"> Other Robot Simulators</a-no-proxy>.

 * You may want to use an external dataset for your project.
 Here are some possible starting points.